 - Where Do You Learn HTML & CSS in 2020?

 - Codecademy HTML & CSS Courses and Tutorials

-It should be a quick and easy process for designers to take the first steps.
+Suffice to say, it should be a quick and easy process for designers to take the first steps.
 The more you know, the more you can expand your horizons when it comes to job and career opportunities.
 It’s up to you to decide how much to take on; but clearly the need is out there.